 \subsection{Meta-Cognition Probe Extraction}

-Training a meta-cognition probe significantly differs from training probes for concepts like honesty or confidence.
-The latter concepts typically involve true-false statements about facts, such as "fire needs oxygen to burn" and "oxygen is harmful to human breathing".
-These statements are independent of user queries, meaning the model produces the same statements regardless of the user query.
+Training a meta-cognition probe differs fundamentally from training honesty or confidence probes.
+The latter probes are typically trained on true/false factual statements, \eg "fire needs oxygen to burn" and "oxygen is harmful to human breathing".
+These statements are independent of specific user queries, meaning the model produces consistent internal representations regardless of the prompt context.

-In contrast, detecting the model's internal cognition regarding tool use requires query-dependent responses.
-To achieve this, we employ leading proprietary LLM to generate user queries related to tool use and their corresponding responses (\ie Yes/No responses with brief explanations).
+In contrast, detecting internal cognitive signals related to tool use requires query-dependent responses.
+To achieve this, we use leading proprietary LLMs to generate user queries related to tool use and their corresponding responses (\ie binary Yes/No answers with brief explanations).
 We then construct the training dataset following the procedures outlined in Section \ref{sec:background}.

-Notably, only a small dataset (of query-response pairs) suffices for strong probe performance.
-The analysis of the relationship between probe performance and the size of the training data is provided in Appendix~\ref{app:sec:probe}.
-Specifically, after collecting the instruction response pairs $(q_i,a_i)$, where $i$ denotes the index of the queries.
-We gather the sets of internal representations from the paired data and compute $A^{\pm}_f$ according to Eq.~\ref{eq:RepE}, and then apply PCA to the input $\{(-1)^i(A_{f,i}^+-A_{f,i}^-)\}$ to obtain the first principal component $\nu_f$ as the meta-cognition probe.
-This principal component vector identifies the direction that represents the underlying meta-cognition concept.
+Notably, only a small dataset suffices for strong probe performance.
+Appendix~\ref{app:sec:probe} provides an analysis of the relationship between probe performance and training data size.
+Specifically, after collecting the instruction-response pairs $(q_i,a_i)$, we extract the model's internal representations and compute the contrastive representation differences $A^{\pm}_f$ according to Equation (\ref{eq:RepE}).
+We then apply PCA to the set of difference vectors $\{(-1)^i(A_{f,i}^+-A_{f,i}^-)\}$ to obtain the first principal component $\nu_f$ as the meta-cognition probe, which identifies the direction of the underlying meta-cognition signal.